saumyashankarsinha/BMRE/README.md

 # BMRE
-Bounded-Memory Runtime Enforcement.
+Bounded-Memory Runtime Enforcer.

-This repository contains additional material for the work titled "Bounded-Memory Runtime Enforcement".
+This repository contains additional material for the work titled "Bounded-Memory Runtime Enforcer" and "Bounded-Memory Runtime Enforcement with Probabilistic and Performance Analysis".
 The bounded-memory runtime enforcement is a monitoring technique to ensure that a system obeys a set of formal requirements (properties) by employing an enforcer (a safety wrapper for the system) which modifies the (untrustworthy) output by performing actions such as delaying (by storing/buffering into its internal memory) and suppressing events, when needed.
 For storing the events, the enforcer is equipped with a buffer/internal memory which is bounded in this work to represent the general/real scenarios.

 <!--
 Runtime Enforcement (RE) is a monitoring technique to ensure that a system obeys a set of formal requirements (properties).
 RE employs an enforcer (a safety wrapper for the system) which modifies the (untrustworthy) output by performing actions such as delaying (by storing/buffering into its internal memory) and suppressing events, when needed.
 In usual RE mechanisms, the internal memory of the enforcer is considered to be unbounded/infinite.
 But in a real situation, the enforcer has a bounded internal memory.
 So, this work studies RE with a bounded buffer, i.e., it talks about how the enforcer tackles the situation when the buffer